 SOCIAL and BEHAVIORAL SCIENCES (6-9 semester units)

 NATURAL SCIENCES (6-9 semester units)

 HUMANITIES (6-9 semester units)

 (Must include 3 units in Art History Survey)

 BASIC SKILLS (6-9 semester units)

-A student may not transfer more than 9 semester units in any one category, but must have a minimum of 6 semester units in each category for a total of 30 semester units.
+A student may not transfer more than 9 semester un nits in any one category, but must have a minimum of 6 semester units in each category for a total of

+30 semester units.

 An academic associate degree and bachelor's degree program must include general education courses in written and oral communication and quantitative principles.
-The remainder of the required general education courses must provide an appropriate balance of natural and physical sciences; social and behavioral sciences; and humanities and fine arts that are designed to develop essential academic skills for enhanced and continued learning.
-(ACCSC, Substantive Standards, Standards of Accreditation)
+The remainder of the required general education courses must provide an appropriate balance of natural and physical sciences; social and behavioral sciences; and humanities and fine arts that are Substantive Standards, Standards of Accreditation)